TolikPylypchuk/Cineaste/docs/adr/0000-use-adr.md

 docs about decisions in such a way that is easy to maintain.

 The specific structure of ADRs may be amended later, but initially they will contain the following:

 -   A short title formatted like a git commit message
 -   Status (in progress, implemented, superseded by ADR-NNNN)
 -   Date
 -   Context which describes the issue
 -   Decision on how to handle the issue
 -   Consequences
 -   Alternatives (optional)

-ADRs will reside in the 'ADR' folder under the project root.
+ADRs will reside in the 'adr' folder under the 'docs' folder.
 The file name structure is a four-digit number followed by the simplified title of the ADR in lowercase with dashes instead of spaces.

 ## Consequences